Moghreberia: Pelvis

-Lifestyle
+Paleobiology

 Members of Stahlekeriidae, like all dicynodonts, were herbivorous.
 It is postulated that Stahlekeriidae were also browsers, as opposed to grazers, feeding at head height.
 The characteristic broad snout of Moghreberia and other Stahlekeriidae implies a lack of precision and selectivity in feeding that was possible with the narrow snouts of Kannemeyeridae.
 The tusks of Moghreberia are thought to serve display purposes rather than any feeding purposes.

 It has also been hypothesized that Moghreberia was endothermic, making it one of the earliest endotherms discovered.
 Studies by Rey et al. focused on oxygen isotopes and fibrolamellar bone to make this determination.
 Oxygen occurs in two isotopes in the tissue and is temperature dependent.
 Oxygen isotope 18 occurs in greater amounts in greater body temperatures.
 Moghreberia was found to have high relative levels of this isotope, implying increased body temperature and increased metabolic activity.
 Additionally, fibrolamellar bone can be used as evidence of sustained fast growth.
 Moghreberia was found to possess fibrolamellar bone, further suggesting a relatively high metabolic rate able to support endothermy.
 Olivier conducted a similar analysis of fibrolamellar bone in the femur and humerus and again found relatively high levels which were used to further compute relatively high metabolic rates.